 Known by many as either the Wormhole or the Serpent’s Lair, the official name of this unusual attraction is actually Poll na bPeist.

-This strange natural phenomenon looks like a manmade swimming pool due to its perfectly straight edges, and it attracts many visitors who want to go for a dip.
+This strange natural phenomenon looks like a manmade swimming pool due to its perfectly straight edges, and it is one of the best hidden gems in County Galway.

 Address: Kilmurvy, Inishmore, Co.
 Galway, Ireland

 2. Blackhead Lighthouse, Co.
 Antrim – a majestic sight